hemanth45-gudi/travel-website/README.md

 # 🌍 Travel Booking Website

-## Project Overview
+## 📌 Project Overview

 This project is a responsive front-end travel booking website designed to provide users with an interactive and visually appealing experience for exploring travel destinations.
 The website includes multiple pages such as home, destinations, login/sign-up, payment, and contact.

-It is built using HTML, CSS, and JavaScript, focusing on modern UI design, smooth navigation, and responsive layouts.
-The project demonstrates front-end development concepts such as animations, responsive design, and user interface interactions.
+It is built using HTML, CSS, and JavaScript with a focus on modern UI design, smooth navigation, and responsive layouts.

-This project is suitable for learning web design fundamentals and building attractive user interfaces for travel-related platforms.

 ---

-## Objective
+## 🎯 Objective

 * To design a responsive travel website interface.
-* To provide an interactive user experience with modern UI components.
+* To provide an interactive and user-friendly experience.
-* To implement navigation across multiple pages.
+* To implement multi-page navigation.
-* To demonstrate front-end development using HTML, CSS, and JavaScript.
+* To demonstrate front-end development skills.

 ---

-## Features
+## ⭐ Features

 ### 🎥 Landing Page

 * Fullscreen travel video background.
-* Hero section with modern UI design.
+* Hero section with modern UI.
-* Attractive navigation bar with search feature.
+* Navigation bar with search feature.

 ### 🌎 Destinations Page

 * Interactive destinations carousel.
 * Travel cards for popular locations.
-* "See More" and "Book Now" action buttons.
+* "See More" and "Book Now" buttons.

 ### 🔐 Login / Sign Up Page

-* Modern overlay-based authentication UI.
+* Modern overlay authentication UI.
 * Login and registration forms.
-* Social media icons for UI enhancement.
+* Social media icons.

 ### 💳 Payment Page

 * Simple payment interface.
-* QR code scan section for booking confirmation.
+* QR scan section for booking confirmation.

 ### 📞 Contact Page